sergeynordicresults/sergeynordicresults.github.io/index.md

 - ***you know what to do*** with putin (he's a phychopath as Ted Bundy, maybe in future we will be able to cure him, but now - ***you know***)

 For children that were sent on a war without knowing:
+- surrender

-- surrender (we treat You as a proper Euro-country, check Arestovich youtube channel, there is an ORDER for us to do this, for my people that think differently - each time Russians see video of our military not behaving well - another 1% is converted to evil)
+  1. we treat You as a proper Euro-country
+  2. check Arestovich youtube channel, there is an ORDER for us to do this
+  3. for my people that think differently - each time russian people see video of our military not behaving well - another 1% is converted to evil

 - OR go to any ukrainian house, we are your bothers, we will give you food and shelter

 For people from other countries: